peacej/blog6/content/pages/aboutme.md

 ---
 Title: About me
-Date: 2022-07-25 10:20
-Modified: 2022-07-25 10:21
 ---

-I'm Jerry Chi, a quadralingual (Chinese, Japanese, Korean) data scientist living in Tokyo.
+I'm Jerry Chi, a quadralingual (Chinese, Japanese, Korean) GenAI tinkerer living in Tokyo.

 I like machine learning, generative art/music, and crypto.

+Currently, I'm leading research at Mewtant, which runs the anime-style image generation platform [PixAI](https://pixai.art/) and is developing an AI-powered manga/webtoon creation tool.

-I established the Japan branch of [Stability AI](https://stability.ai/), a generative AI startup, in January 2023, and I'm leading and building out the team (engineering, community, and business roles).
-We are building generative image and language models for the Japanese market and Japanese speakers.
+Previously, I established the Japan branch of [Stability AI](https://stability.ai/), a generative AI startup, in January 2023; we built generative image and language models for the Japanese market and Japanese speakers.

 I grew up in Silicon Valley (Cupertino) and have lived in Seoul, Beijing, Hong Kong, Taipei, Helsinki, London, Toronto, and Philadelphia.